Unleash/unleash/website/docs/user_guide/rbac.md

 :::

 User groups also support integration with your Single Sign-On (SSO) provider.
 This allows you to automatically assign users to groups when they log in through SSO.
-Check out [_how to set up group SSO sync_](../how-to/how-to-set-up-group-sso-sync.md) for more details.
+Check out [_how to set up group SSO sync_](../how-to/how-to-set-up-group-sso-sync.md) for a step-by-step walkthrough.

 Users that have been added to a group through your SSO provider will be automatically removed next time they log in if they've been removed from the SSO group.
 Users that have been manually added to the group will not be affected.